 If not built correctly, some web content on your website may not be accessible to screen readers.

 A common example of content that presents a challenge for screen reader users is images without alternative text.
-If there is no alternative text present on an image then a screen reader may skip it or try to read out the image file name.
+If there is no alternative text present on an image then a screen reader may skip it or try to read out the image file name (which can sound like a whole bunch of confusing text!).

-Another example of problems that screen reader users frequently experience is incorrectly coded elements that are give an action via JavaScript but are not keyboard focusable.
-If an element is not keyboard focusable, only people who can use a mouse are able to reach and interact with that element.
+Another problem that screen reader users frequently experience is incorrectly coded elements that give an action via JavaScript but are not keyboard-focusable.
+If an element is not keyboard-focusable, only people who can use a mouse can reach and interact with it, not blind people using their keyboard to navigate the web.

-If your website’s content is not accessible to a screen reader, a blind user may miss out on key information or not be able to fully interact with your website.
+If your website’s content is not accessible to a screen reader, a blind user may miss out on key information or not be able to interact with your website fully.

 The best way to ensure that your content is accessible to screen readers is to perform testing with blind usability testers.
-They will have experience using screen readers and will be able to tell you whether your web content is accessible, or whether you need to make adjustments.
+They will have experience using screen readers and will be able to tell you whether your web content is accessible or whether you need to make adjustments.
+You can also hire trained accessibility specialists to test your website.

 Design Considerations for Blindness